linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ## UART

-The EVB has FTDI USB_TO_UART and UART Headers, the user can select the UART rotue through the dip switch.
+The EVB has FTDI USB_TO_UART and UART Headers, the user can select the UART route through the dip switch.

 1. Strap Settings